 Under the terms of the Block 10BA PSC, the Company and its partners entered into the first additional exploration period in Kenya which was set to expire in April 2016.
 During March 2016, the Company received approval for an eighteen-month extension to the first additional exploration period which expires in October 2017.
+The partnership has informed the Government of Kenya of its intention to enter the second additional exploration period.
 During the first additional exploration period, the Company and its partners are obligated to complete geological and geophysical operations, including either 1,000 kilometers of 2D seismic or 50 square kilometers of 3D seismic.
 Additionally, the Company and its partners are obligated to drill one exploration well or to complete 45 square kilometers of 3D seismic.
 The total minimum gross expenditure obligation for the first additional exploration period is \$17.0 million.
-At March 31, 2017, the Company's working interest in Block 10BA was 25%.
+At September 30, 2017, the Company's working interest in Block 10BA was 25%.